 On September 16, 2014, our Board of Directors adopted the 2014 Equity Incentive Plan (the "2014 Plan"), and only July 31, 2015, the shareholders approved the 2014 Plan at the Company's annual meeting.
 The 2014 Plan authorizes the Company to grant stock options, restricted stock, preferred stock, other stock based awards, and performance awards to purchase up to 2,000,000 shares of common stock.
 Awards may be granted to the Company's directors, officers, consultants, advisors and employees.
 Unless earlier terminated by the Board, the 2014 Plan will terminate, and no further awards may be granted, after September 16, 2024.
-As of December 31 2015, the following sets forth the option and stock awards to officers of the Company.
+As of December 31 2016, and within sixty (60) days thereafter, the following sets forth the option and stock awards to officers of the Company.